1959–60 in Turkish football: Overview

 Beşiktaş were crowned champions for the first time.
 The club recorded eleven wins by a 1–0 result.
 Fenerbahçe finished second, while Galatasaray placed third.
-Baraj Maçları (Baraj Matches) were created to decide who would be relegated and who would be promoted.
+Baraj Maçları (Baraj Matches) were created to decide who would be relegated and promoted.
 The bottom three teams from the Milli Lig faced off against the winning teams from the Adana, Ankara, Istanbul, and İzmir leagues.
 Altınordu were the only club to stay in the Milli Lig, while Hacettepe and Adalet were relegated to the Ankara and Istanbul leagues respectively.

 In Europe, Fenerbahçe took part in the 1959–60 European Cup.
 They were knocked out by OGC Nice in the first round after losing out in the play-off match.
 Beşiktaş qualified for the 1960–61 European Cup after winning the 1959–60 Milli Lig.

 Honours

 Notes – Number in parentheses is the times that club has won that honour.